Pavel Shatev: Biography

 In this period, he became more socialistic.
 He worked as a professor in the Thessaloniki Trade Academy.
 Shatev went to Brussels to study law in 1912, but he completed his studies at Sofia University.
 Shatev settled in Bulgaria, where he was apparently received as a national hero.
 During World War I, he worked as part of the military counterintelligence (Military Police Section at the Headquarters of the Bulgarian Army) in Niš.
-He was a member of the left-wing of the Internal Macedonian Revolutionary Organization (IMRO).
+He was a member of the left wing of the Internal Macedonian Revolutionary Organization (IMRO).
 After the war, he was a representative of the Kratovo Brotherhood at the Constituent Assembly of the Union of Macedonian Emigrant Organizations, held in Sofia.
 In 1921, Shatev became a member of the Macedonian Federative Organization.
 In 1923, Shatev became an intelligence officer of the Soviet Union and the Communist International.
 Shatev was the middleman in the negotiations over the May Manifesto between the Comintern and IMRO.
 After Todor Aleksandrov's murder, to escape death due to his leftist allegiance, he settled in Istanbul and then moved to Vienna, where he took part in the establishment of the Internal Macedonian Revolutionary Organization (United) in 1925.
 Shatev was part of the national revolutionary wing of IMRO (United).
 In 1927, the second edition of his prison memoir, titled The Thessalonica assassination and the exiles in Fezzan, was published in 1927 in Sofia by the Macedonian Scientific Institute (MSI), edited by Lyubomir Miletich.
 In the same year, he went to Moscow to participate in the ten-year anniversary of the October Revolution, at the invitation of the Soviet government.
 In 1931, he returned to Bulgaria as a Soviet agent, while also working as a lawyer.
 Shatev was among those who emphasized the national character of the Macedonians in writings for IMRO (United).
 He described Macedonians as having their own history, politics, and culture, though without regard to "confession and nationality", not as ethnic Macedonians.

 Before World War II, he re-established contact with the Soviet intelligence service.
-During the war, he was the organizer and manager of its underground communication center.
+During the war, he was the organizer and manager of its underground communication center in Sofia.
 He was arrested in November 1941 by the Bulgarian police.
 After narrowly escaping the death sentence, he was sentenced to 15 years in prison in July 1942 as a pro-Soviet saboteur.
 Released after the communist coup d'état on September 9, 1944, Shatev returned to Vardar Macedonia and joined Anti-fascist Assembly for the National Liberation of Macedonia's presidium.
 Shatev took part in the creation of the new Democratic Federal Macedonia as part of Democratic Federal Yugoslavia.
 He signed the "Appeal to the Macedonians in Bulgaria", along with other leftists.
 In 1945, he became a member of MSI.
 In 1945 he was elected Minister of Justice in the first communist government.

 Appeal to the Macedonians in Bulgaria during WWII, one of the signatures was Shatev himself.

 Shatev (sitting second from right to left) as member of the first government of Democratic Federal Macedonia.